lorenzifrancesco/survival-phd-physics/README.md

 | *P*alsi      | 4     | 9  | via Belzoni 7 (a.k.a. *P*aolotti building)|

-The referent for allocations is Prof. Ugo Gasparini.
-The Ph.D. representative can relate to him if any needs about allocations may arise.
-It is suggested to check yourself the availability of the rooms, after you have been assigned.

-The number of seats is not sufficient to guarantee that every student has his/her own desk.
+The number of desks is not sufficient to guarantee that every student has his/her own desk.
 Therefore, it is possible that given a certain number of seats in an office (i.e., 18 in M382) more students are assigned there.
-This occurs especially because people who is not entirely based in DFA (like Ph.D. students working in Legnaro's).
+This should occur especially for those people who are not based fulltime in Padua (like Ph.D. students working in Legnaro's).

 A map of office assignations can be found [here](https://docs.google.com/spreadsheets/d/17KcXkMf2aM042LebgOvS0XId70IA5Eomwbc3cIahmSQ/edit?usp=sharing).